Newsome Vale Independent Living – South Yorkshire

 This multi-phased development was successfully delivered within a live clinical environment cognisant of the importance of sound proofing and dust reduction during the construction work to support infection control.
 A major challenge of the project was to minimise disruption to operations of the Institute and wider building users.
 The amount of available operating space was reduced during construction.
 To enable the Institute to operate effectively during construction, we introduced an innovative idea for the Institute to change their way of working by increasing the opening hours to a double shift for the project’s duration.
 As the Institute shares the plant and services with the entire building, part of our role was to liaise with the building user group to ensure the smooth development of the works.

-Bowman Riley Building Consultancy was commissioned to undertake a Six facet survey across a suite of NHS health centres across the Yorkshire Region.
+Bowman Riley was commissioned to undertake Six Facet Condition Surveys across a suite of NHS health centres in the Yorkshire region.

-The works were undertaken by a team of chartered building surveyors within a two week period.
-The survey information was used to obtain costings via Turner Townsend cost consultancy to form their expenditure and maintenance schedule for a two, five and ten year plan.
+The survey information was used to obtain costings via Turner & Townsend to inform the expenditure and maintenance schedule for the health centres for two, five and 10-year plans.

 Wythenshawe Hospital New Modular Retail Building